-Changes in the general economy, including the current global economic downturn, and the cyclical nature of our markets could harm our operations and financial performance.
+Changes in the general economy and the cyclical nature of our markets could harm our operations and financial performance.

 Our financial performance depends, in large part, on conditions in the markets we serve and on the general condition of the global economy.
-Any sustained weakness in demand, downturn or uncertainty in the global economy could continue to reduce our sales and profitability, and result in restructuring efforts.
+Any sustained weakness in demand, downturn or uncertainty in the global economy could reduce our sales and profitability, and result in restructuring efforts.
 Restructuring efforts are inherently risky and we may not be able to predict the cost and timing of such actions accurately or properly estimate the impact on demand, if any.
 We also may not be able to realize the anticipated savings we expected from restructuring activities.
-The current global economic downturn may continue to materially affect demand for our products and we may not be able to predict the effect on our results.
 In addition, our products are sold in many industries, some of which are cyclical and may experience periodic downturns.
 Cyclical weakness in the industries we serve could lead to reduced demand for our products and affect our profitability and financial performance.
+In 2010 the effects of the global economic slowdown started to recede in some markets but we still see sluggish demand and less than robust growth in certain areas.

 We believe that many of our customers and suppliers are reliant on liquidity from global credit markets and in some cases, require external financing to purchase products or finance operations.
-If the current conditions impacting the credit markets and general economy continue, demand for our products may continue to be negatively affected and orders may be canceled or delayed, which could materially impact our financial position, results of operations and cash flow.
-Further, lack of liquidity by our customers could impact our ability to collect amounts owed to us and lack of liquidity by financial institutions could impact our ability to fully access our existing credit facility.
+Lack of liquidity or inability to access the credit markets by our customers could impact our ability to collect amounts owed to us.
+Further, lack of liquidity by financial institutions could impact our ability to fully access our existing credit facility.